sasajo/polyapi-java/science/README.md

 {"question": "how do I get united flight information for a user?", "user_id": 1}
 ```

 The server will build a query based on your question, send it to OpenAI, and return the response.

-NOTE: you must have an OPENAI_API_KEY in your environment.
-Contact Darko for a key if you don't have one yet!

 ## Tests